senseexcel/senseexcel-reporting/install.md

 ## 6. ADD LICENSE INFORMATION

 There are two steps to this process.
+If you have already installed a senseexcel content library and associated license.txt file for use with Sense Excel, this process does not need to be repeated unless you need to update your license key.

 1. Create a license.txt file.
 Choose an approach from below based on your organization's Qlik Sense licensing strategy.